ChromeUniverse/CompetitiveProgramming/README.md

 # CompetitiveProgramming
-Competitive coding problems and challenges from Codeforces, OBI, Codcad and other sources P.S.: All challenges solved in C++, except when other languages are specified
+Competitive coding problems and challenges from Codeforces, OBI, Codcad and other sources

 ### solved from Codeforces problemset
 1. 231a